Programs

 Oasis

-Rebuilding a Haitian-owned hotel and training hospitality workers to invigorate the tourism sector.
+Rebuilding a Haitian-owned hotel and training hospitality workers to invigorate the tourism sector

 Root Capital

-Investing in small and growing Haitian businesses, largely in rural agricultural areas.
+Investing in small and growing Haitian businesses, largely in rural agricultural areas

 Salésien Professional School